Wednesday, August 17, 2011

 We settled in for a couple of good days and a chance encounter with War Ship 64, who was kind enough to enquire after our health and well being.
 After 10 days out for us, they probably thought they’d come across a ship of lost souls gibbering at the moon.
 Their news was of a gale heading our way so we battened down and got out 3 days of hard tack in preparation.

-Our Cap’n weathered out the gale (40+kt winds & rather large seas which lasted 24 hours thankfully), then settled into strong souwesterlies for another couple of days.
+Our Cap’n weathered out the gale (40+kt winds & rather large seas which lasted 24 hours thankfully), then managed some sleep after we settled into strong souwesterlies for another couple of days.
 We made up some good miles then!
 In the gale’s wake however (days 15-17), we experienced more “variable winds” before a strong southerly had us bashing into it.
 Rock, rattle & roll; back to hard rations.

 Pilot Whales in the Gulf Stream